 We’re off for an all-day jaunt to magical locations north of Santa Fe.

 12:30 p.m.
-Lunch at Cafe Abiquiu at the Abiquiu Inn.
+Lunch at Cafe Abiquiu at the Abiquiu Inn, which adjoins the Visitor’s Center at Georgia O’Keefe’s house.
 Café Abiquiu offers casual dining in a charming atmosphere adorned with the work of local artists.
 We’ll choose from traditional Northern New Mexico dishes, plus specialty espresso drinks, local beers, and wines.
 (Depending on time constraints, we may get a box lunch instead of a sit-down meal.)

-(Included: Breakfast, transportation through out the day, entrance to Ghost Ranch and Georgia O’Keefe’s House, lunch, and cooking class and dinner.)
+(Included: Breakfast, transportation through out the day, entrance to Ghost Ranch landscape tour, lunch, and cooking class and dinner.)

 Wednesday, Sept.
 22nd